-Number Component Function 0 Two RJ-45 ports Connect a standard network patch cable for either or both purposes below: Connect to the SENSOR port of a Raritan product (like a PX3 PDU) or Legrand PDU.
+Number Component Function 0 Two RJ-45 ports Connect a standard network patch cable to: Connect to the SENSOR port of a Raritan product (like a PX3 PDU) or Legrand PDU.
 Cascading DPX3 sensor packages.
 See Cascading DPX3 Sensor Packages (on page 40).
 2 LED Indicate the sensor status.
 See DPX3 LED States (on page 39).